tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 The wallet you should use depends on your needs.
 Users in need of secure, long term storage should use a paper wallet, or a hardware wallet like [TREZOR](/wallets/trezor/) or [Ledger Nano](/wallets/ledger-nano/).
 If you intend to make frequent Bitcoin transactions, a hot wallet is slightly less secure but better for day-to-day transactions.
 Read our guide on [how to store bitcoins](/kb/how-to-store-and-protect-bitcoins/) for more details.
 It’s up to you to decide which wallet fits your needs.

-Before you buy bitcoins, we’ll say it again: have a plan, secure your bitcoins, and don’t store them with third parties!
+Before you [buy bitcoins](http://www.coindesk.com/information/how-can-i-buy-bitcoins/){:target="_blank"}, we’ll say it again: have a plan, secure your bitcoins, and don’t store them with third parties!
 If the whole idea of a Bitcoin wallet is still confusing, read our post: [What is a Bitcoin wallet?](/kb/what-is-a-bitcoin-wallet/)

 ## Find an Exchange